8 steps for planning your emergency and disaster plan

 - Have you provided information for the at-home care of ill employees and family members?

 - Do you have a platform for communicating emergency status and actions to employees, vendors, suppliers, and customers inside and outside the worksite in a consistent and timely way?
-Have you included redundancies in the emergency contact system?
+Have you included redundancies in the emergency contact system, including in the event of disruption to your information technology systems and data?

 - Have you consulted insurers, health plans, and major local healthcare facilities to share your emergency plans and understand their capabilities and plans?